The Artist’s Dream

 True artists simply cannot shut off what they desire to do.
 It’s almost like a requirement to survive, an urge that needs to be satisfied.
-Even if it means embracing the label of a “starving artist”, a term thrown around for those who haven’t found a substantial way to earn a livelihood off their aspirations.
-They are willing to endure hardship, and “starve” even, just to pursue their passion.
+Even if it means embracing the label of a “starving artist”, a term thrown around for those who haven’t found a substantial way to earn a livelihood off their aspirations, they are willing to endure hardship, and “starve” even, just to pursue their passion.

 Every Artist’s Dream